jetlime/LLM-Watermarking/README.md

 - [ ] ```davinci-002``` is one of the most expensive models, priced at 12$/ 1M input and output tokens.

 - [ ] Frequencies shall be normalised over the length of the document

-- [ ] Output is not deterministic, can we make the Open AI API reproducible?